geckooooo/purkinje-device/README.md

 ## To Do
-* Port from the original Arduino/Processing implementation back in 2010 to Raspberry Pi/Go using [periph.io](https://periph.io)
+* Port the original 2010 Arduino/Processing implementation to Raspberry Pi/Go using [periph.io](https://periph.io)
 * Document the electronics
 * Implement command line parameters for setting the between-blinks (off) duration
 * Implement "Display Mode" to cause Purkinje hallucinations using a normal computer display